Bhaktispace/CustomerEngagementIntelligencePipeline/README.md

 Executive Summary:

-The executive summary provides a high-level view of customer engagement health
+The executive summary provides a high-level view of customer engagement health.

+Customer Value vs Engagement Risk:

+This page helps marketing and retention teams prioritize customers by balancing business value (revenue) against engagement risk, so actions can be focused where impact is highest.

 This page provides a high level check of customer engagement.